Color Fields on the Light-Shell: Abstract

 The last of these, (\ref{1theta}), combines with (\ref{2nd}) to give zero by virtue of (\ref{insidexi}).
 The first must vanish if we are to avoid derivatives of $\delta$-functions, which implies (because $v_\mu v^\mu=0$)

-Comparing with (\ref{Fon}), you can see that this is the condition that the color electric field on the light-shell is tangent to the light-shell, perpendicular to the direction of motion of the light-shell, $\hat r$.
+Comparing with (\ref{F-only-on-sphere}), you can see that this is the condition that the color electric field on the light-shell is tangent to the light-shell, perpendicular to the direction of motion of the light-shell, $\hat r$.
 We expected this on physical grounds, and we now see that it is necessary for the consistency of the picture.
+Comparing (\ref{transversexi}) with (\ref{limit}) also tells us that the gauge field in the limit $\lim_{\epsilon\to0}\mathcal{A}^\mu_{a}(\epsilon,t,\vec r\,)$ satisfies the light-shell gauge at least on the sphere.

 Finally, we consider the third term in (\ref{lhs}).
 This term is problematic because it is {\bf not determined} by the limiting value of $\mathcal{A}^\mu$.
 The total derivative of a product of $\mathcal{A}^\mu$s is determined,